 Not available for reproduction or licensing.
 More info.

-Howard and Kemp (1833-1911) arrived with a pony, a birthday gift for the nine-year-old son of Gen. O.O.
+Howard and Kemp (1833-1911) arrived with a pony, a birthday gift for the nine-year-old son of General O.O.
 Howard, Charles Howard's older brother.

-The family was well known throughout Maine and New England as Jubilee singers, who traveled around singing plantation-style music.
+The family was well known throughout Maine and New England as Jubilee singers.

 Please post your comment below to share with others.
 If you'd like to privately share a comment or correction with MMN staff, please use this form.